 Ginger and turmeric are two spices that work really well together, in fact they’re from the same botanical family.
 Warm, pungent, and earthy, they’re prized for their medicinal qualities, such as fighting inflammation and cancer.
 I’ve used them sparingly in this Apricot Ginger Turmeric Smoothie recipe, so their presence is subtle and pleasing, not overpowering.
 Feel free to increase the amounts of ginger and turmeric for a stronger, more complex flavor.

 The pureed apricot/spice mixture is the main ingredient in this recipe but kefir is what actually turns this beautiful beverage into a smoothie.
-Kefir is a drinkable yogurt chock-full of probiotic cultures that boost immunity and promote digestive health.
+Kefir is a cultured dairy product chock-full of probiotic cultures that boost immunity and promote digestive health.
 It’s high in protein, calcium, and Vitamin D with a tart, tangy, slightly effervescent quality that has earned it the title “Champagne of Dairy”.
 There are two ways to consume this Apricot Ginger Turmeric Smoothie.
 You can either drink the top layer of kefir first and save the sweeter, delicious apricot mixture for last, or treat it like a fruit on the bottom yogurt and mix it all together before diving in.
 Either way is delicious!

 One of the things I love about this recipe is that you can change up the fruit to create three different smoothies.
 Instead of an Apricot Ginger Turmeric Smoothie, use a can of Libby’s Peach Halves in Pear Juice to create a Peach Ginger Turmeric Smoothie or try a can of Libby’s Pear Halves in Fruit Juice to create a Pear Ginger Turmeric Smoothie.
 Smoothie making just got easier and more convenient!